Summer Camp Frequently Asked Questions

 What are the qualifications for the Environmental Educators and what is the staff-to-camper ratio?

 A typical ratio of one instructor to every five campers (1:6 for older groups) ensures that students receive individualized attention.
 Lead Environmental Educators are professional teachers with college degrees and experience in the natural world.
-Environmental Educators are college students working towards a degree in the environmental or teaching field and Assistant Environmental Educators are high-school graduates, or high school students with an interest in working with children.
+Assistant Environmental Educators are high-school graduates, or high school students with an interest in working with children.
 All of our staff have had a federal fingerprint background check.

 What is your instructors’ medical training?